designium/simple-fourchan/README.md

 ## Usage

+# Fetching all threads from a board.

+    require 'simple-fourchan'

+    board = Fourchan::Board.new "w"

+    board.threads

+It will return an array with hashes containing basic info from each thread.

-For now, you can only fetch a reply list to a subject.
+# For now, you can fetch a reply list from a thread number.

     array = Fourchan::Post.new "w", "1403853"